Enr1que319/VBA-Challenge/README.md

 ## Output

-The next image shows the results
+The next image shows the results.

 [![](img/2016.png)]()